Act-Wur/ACT_Workflow_GIS_GameEngines/README.md

 # ACT_Workflow_GIS_GameEngines

-# This github contains all the resources and scripts needed in the tutorial on how to implement kadaster data in game engines using Esri's ArcGIS Maps SDK for game engines.
+This github contains all the resources that are used in the workflow of how to use Kadaster data in game engines using Esri's ArcGIS Maps SDK for game engines.
+It is divided in to two parts, the unity part and the unreal engine part, depending on what engine you are using.

-# The SDK itself is not included.
-# This SDK can be downloaded from:
-# Use the tutorial to see how to install the SDK
+Note that the SDK itself is not included, follow the workflow to install this SDK seperately.
+More info can be found on: https://earlyadopter.esri.com/key/ArcGISforGameEngines

-# The tutorials can be followed using this link: https://storymaps.arcgis.com/stories/58a27579b3f74c49938c199f5059360a
+The workflows can be followed using this link: https://storymaps.arcgis.com/stories/58a27579b3f74c49938c199f5059360a